What you need for the ultimate Pilates ring workout

 If you’ve daydreamed of owning a Pilates machine but can’t justify the expense or space, explore a Pilates ring.
 This workout targets and sculpts muscles without needing an at-home machine.
-It’s also a fraction of the cost with a simple Pilates ring.
+It’s also a fraction of the cost.

 Pilates rings are a workout tool invented by Joseph Pilates to add moderate resistance, body awareness, support and stability to various mat and standing Pilates exercises.
-Alongside a few other tools, a Pilates ring can add a bit of challenge to your Pilates exercise routine, correct your posture and tone your core, butt, arms and thighs in the ultimate Pilates ring workout.
+Alongside a few other tools, a Pilates ring can add a bit of challenge to your Pilates exercise routine, correct your posture and tone your core, butt, arms and thighs.

 What is a Pilates ring?

-Pilates rings are a relatively simple, unintimidating workout tool that packs a huge punch.
-Use Pilates rings in conjunction with ab-burning, thigh-targeting or full-body Pilates workout to see some serious sweat, feel sore and experience rapid improvement in your muscle strength and body toning.
+A Pilates ring is a relatively simple, unintimidating workout tool that packs a huge punch.
+Use Pilates rings in conjunction with ab-burning, thigh-targeting or full-body Pilates workouts to see some serious sweat and experience rapid improvement in your muscle strength and body toning.

 While you can do many Pilates exercises on a mat without a Pilates ring, the ring turns mat exercises into approximations of the same exercises on machines, where weights are used for added resistance.
-Incorporating a Pilates ring into a set of “reverse abs” reps or side-lying leg presses, for example, can turn a moderate flexibility and strength-building workout into an intense and fully engaging challenge.
+Incorporating a Pilates ring into a set of “reverse abs” reps or side-lying leg presses, for example, can turn a moderate flexibility and strength-building workout into an intense, fully engaging challenge.

 Pilates rings also bring consciousness into your mat routine by making you more aware of your body and the muscle groups engaged during a workout.
-This allows you to remain rooted and ensure that you’re engaging muscles evenly on both sides of your body by giving you a center on which to focus.
+It gives you a center on which to focus, letting you remain rooted and ensuring that you’re engaging muscles evenly on both sides of your body.

+Pilates rings are made of a relatively flexible rubber and are less expensive than Pilates machines.
+This makes them an accessible way to get into Pilates and replicate at home the experience of taking a machine class in a studio.

 How to use a Pilates ring